AshleyPoole/ashleypoole.github.io/_posts/2016-02-26-what-is-devops.md

 ## Where Does DevOps Fit In Within The Business Process?

 I see DevOps as an extension of the Agile business process that shares a number of common objectives which ultimately are to support change for the business but from different levels of the stack.
-In this case where Agile is about bring the business and development teams together in order to support change, DevOps is about archiving the same objective by bring development and operations teams together.
+In this case where Agile is about bringing the business and development teams together in order to support change, DevOps is about archiving the same objective by bringing development and operations teams together.

 <img src="https://assets.ashleypoole.co.uk/img/2016/02/agile-devops-fit.jpg" alt="agile and devops fit" width="669" height="397" style="margin:0px auto;display:block"/>
 <center><i>Image credit: Stackify - <a href="http://stackify.com/defining-the-ops-in-devops/">Define the Ops in Devops</a> article.</i></center>